chromium/chromium/docs/webui_build_configuration.md

            the current directory (of the BUILD.gn file) is used.
 out_folder: Specifies the location to write the wrapped files.
 If not specified,
             |target_gen_dir| is used.
-minify: html_to_wrapper only.
-Whether to minify HTML/CSS with
+minify: Whether to minify HTML/CSS with
         third_party/node/node_modules/html-minifier.
+Defaults to false.
+use_js: html_to_wrapper only.
+Whether to output .js files instead of .ts files.
         Defaults to false.
 ```

 #### **Example**